fpagliughi/sockpp/README.md

         }
     }

-The hazards of a thread-pre-connection design is well documented, but the same technique can be used to pass the socket into a thread pool, if one is available.
+The hazards of a thread-per-connection design is well documented, but the same technique can be used to pass the socket into a thread pool, if one is available.

 ### TCP Client: `tcp_connector`